 • Schistosomiasis is transmitted through exposure to contaminated water while wading, swimming, and bathing.
 Schistosoma larvae, released from infected freshwater snails, penetrate intact skin to establish infection.
 All travelers should avoid swimming, wading, or bathing in freshwater lakes, ponds, streams, cisterns, aqueducts, or irrigated areas.
 There is no risk in chlorinated swimming pools or in seawater.

 Travelers' Diarrhea: High risk.
 Most rural water supplies consist of unprotected wells, streams, or natural springs.
 Large-scale international aid has improved rural wells and reservoirs.
 In urban areas, piped water is commonly available at public distribution points.
 Piped water supplies may be contaminated.
-Since August 2007 there have been approximately 60,000 reported cases of Acute Watery Diarrhea resulting in about 600 deaths.

 Outside of hotels and resorts, we recommend that you boil, filter or purify all drinking water or drink only bottled water or other bottled beverages and do not use ice cubes.
 Avoid unpasteurized milk and dairy products.
 Do not eat raw or undercooked food (especially meat, fish, raw vegetables—these may transmit intestinal parasites, as well as bacteria).
 Peel all fruits.

 • Good hand hygiene reduces the incidence of travelers’ diarrhea by 30%.